ffss92/blog/articles/reloading-pages-sse.md

 SSE is a **one-way** communication method where the server sends updates, and the client listens.
 This makes SSE an excellent choice for scenarios like live notifications, activity feeds, or auto-reloading pages.

-[MDN](https://developer.mozilla.org) provides great documentation on the [event stream format](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#event_stream_format).
+[MDN](https://developer.mozilla.org) provides a great explantion of the [event stream format](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#event_stream_format).
-If you are not familiar with it, you should check it out.
-Implementing a SSE endpoint in Go is very straighforward:
+If you are not familiar with it, give it a read!

+## Example: Sending Ticks to the Client

+### Server Implementation

+Implementing a SSE endpoint in Go is very straighforward.
+In the example below, we will send an event to the client every second using a `time.Ticker`:

 ```go
 func handleSSE(w http.ResponseWriter, r *http.Request) {